 If you want to read in your tent, having a lantern you can hang from the top of your tent is worth investing in.
 If you’re backpacking, having a headlamp is a great choice when you’re trying to setup your tent or trying to find a spot to go to the bathroom.

 Depending on where you are camping you probably have fresh water available but if you are backpack camping you will most likely not be able to bring enough fresh water with you.
 In this case you will need to bring along some type of water filtration solution.

-The Sawyer Mini Filtration System is our recommended option.
-Its simple and cheap at only $20 from Amazon.
+The LifeStraw Mission Gravity-Fed Water Purifier is a great option.
+Its simple and cheap at only $50 from Amazon.
 Another option is treatment tablets, such as the Potable Aqua Treatment tablets.
 Ideally you should use both to not take any chances with your water.

 Your choice of wearing a shoe or boot is going to depend on several factors.
-For most people a quality hiking shoe (see our guide here) will be sufficient.
+For most people a quality hiking shoe (Women’s here)will be sufficient.
 Shoes will most likely be more comfortable and lighter so taking a long hike will be much less tiring.
-However if your hiking is going to be taking you through rough and or wet terrain then a boot will be a better choice.
+However if your hiking is going to be taking you through rough and or wet terrain then a hiking boot (Women’s here) will be a better choice.

 A boot is going to offer much better ankle protection, stability and water resistance.
 Most hiking shoes are not water resistant as they are designed to wick sweat/moisture away and they can’t be water resistant for this reason.
-Our recommend hiking shoe for men is the Merrell Men’s Moab and for Women the Merrell Women’s Moab Ventilator is our top pick.
+Our recommend hiking shoe for men is the and for Women the Merrell Women’s Moab Ventilator is a top pick.

 This should be obvious that you need to have one.
 You don’t need to go overboard but make sure it has the essentials and has some hiking/camping specific things like aloe vera for burns or moleskin for blisters.
 Here is a good camping first aid kit to consider.
 Its also a good idea to get familiar with basic first aid procedures.